-- The process for Project Evaluation and Selection has been clearly defined and detailed by the Issuer, it is considered well-structured in all the evaluation and selection steps (including the proposal, selection, validation, monitoring of Eligible Projects).
+- The process for Project Evaluation and Selection has been clearly defined and detailed by the Issue.
+The process is well-structured in all the evaluation and selection steps (including the proposal, selection, validation, and monitoring of Eligible Projects).
 The roles and responsibilities are clear and include relevant internal expertise.
-The process is disclosed in the Framework and in the herewith SPO. - Eligibility criteria (selection and exclusion) for project selection have been clearly defined and detailed by the Issuer for the Eligible Categories. - The process applied to identify and manage potentially material E&S risks associated with the projects is publicly disclosed in the herewith SPO.
-The process is considered advanced: it combines monitoring, identification, corrective, and preventive measures for all projects (see detailed analysis on pages 16 18).
+The process is publicly disclosed in the Framework and in this SPO. - The eligibility criteria (selection) for project selection have been clearly defined and detailed by the Issuer for the Eligible Category. - The process applied to identify and manage potentially material ESG risks associated with the projects is publicly disclosed in this SPO.
+The process is considered advanced: it combines monitoring, identification, corrective, and preventive measures for all projects (see detailed analysis on pages 16-18).